BestReviews is reader-supported and may earn an affiliate commission. Details

 Allergies

 The type of allergies you’re fighting may also determine which purifier works best, especially if a given model covers them.
-For example, pollen is a common cause of allergic reactions for some people, and many air purifier models with one or more filters list helping with pollen specifically.
+For example, pollen is a common cause of allergic reactions, and many air purifier models with one or more filters list helping with pollen specifically.
 Many companies also make specific filters geared toward specific allergens like pet dander, pollen or other debris.

 HEPA and other filter types

 Air purifiers for allergies should, at least, include a HEPA filter.
-Still, most models feature multiple filters and a HEPA filter.
+And many models feature multiple filters and a HEPA filter.
 Purifiers with more than just a single filter sometimes have as many as two pre-filters, and occasionally they include a third carbon filter.
 It’s also important to consider that air purifiers require you to change their filters at least a few times per year.

 What to look for in a quality air purifier for allergies